 For printed publications, we will direct clients to work with UW Creative + Communications (formerly Publication Services) who may be able to better process the request.
 Please know that there are different fees for services offered by UW Publication Services which must be covered by clients who choose to work with them.
 (Note: Publication reviews must still be conducted even if client works with UW Publication Services.)

-For Web projects, the designer will work with the client to establish an agreeable solution.
+For Web projects, the client will work with the AER Web Team to establish an agreeable solution.